-JOHN MACINTOSH: And we're new to higher education, I think we know some things, but we don't know a lot of things, which is why we're blessed to have Art and others with us on this journey.
-The underlying energy source that animates all of this needs to be a passion to do right by the students.
+And we're new to higher education.
+I think we know some things, but we don't know a lot of things which is why we're blessed to have Art and others with us on this journey.
+The underlying energy source that animates all this needs to be a passion to do right by the students.
 I think that's where you have to start.
-In the same way that a corporation, its shareholder value, or whatever it is and the religious fervor, I think that the energy source that's going to drive you through all the other barriers is, look, what's right for the students here?
-And let's not pretend that there are not other considerations, nostalgia, alumni, etc., but I think the energy source has to be a real desire to do what's right for the students.

-Also, often a sense that the status quo isn't tenable, or at least is far from optimal, and that therefore by changing the status quo, you can do better for students.
-And I hope it's not tenable, if not tenable means there's no way we graduate our seniors.
+In the same way that, I don't know, a corporation, its shareholder value, or whatever it is in that religious fervor.
+I think that the energy source that's gonna drive you through all the other barriers is, look, what's right for the students here.
+And let's not pretend that there are not other considerations, nostalgia, alumni, et cetera.
+But I think the energy source has to be a real desire to do what's right for the students.
+Also, often a sense that the status quo isn't tenable, or at least is far from optimal, and that therefore, by changing the status quo, you can do better for students.
+And I hope it's not tenable.
+If not, tenable means there's no way we graduate our seniors.

 We're on watch.
-This is over in six months, I mean, that's the wrong kind of untenable, but just a recognition, the status quo isn't tenable over sort of the medium term, or is far from optimal, and a real desire to do best for the students.
-I think you have those two things, it's a conversation.

-If you think the status quo is fully tenable, or if, as a real person, a human being, other issues rather than deep concerns for students are really what is dominating your thinking, then it's going to be very hard to take action until it's too late, and it's certainly not a situation that we would knowingly support.
+This is over in six months.
+I mean, that's the wrong kind of untenable.
+But just a recognition that the status quo isn't tenable over the sort of medium-term or is far from optimal and a real desire to do best for the students.
+I think if you have those two things, it's a conversation.
+If you think the status quo is fully tenable or if, you know, as a real person, as a human being, other issues, rather than deep concern for students are really what is dominating your thinking, then it's gonna be very hard to take action until it's too late, and it's certainly not a situation that we would knowingly support.

-DOUG LEDERMAN: Thinking about my sense of the landscape over 35 years, many more institutions are likely to check the first box and somewhat fewer the second.
+Thinking about my sense of the landscape over 35 years, many more institutions are likely to have checked the first box and somewhat fewer in the second.
 We just published our annual survey of college presidents, and about half of presidents said that they believe their institution could and should come out of the pandemic having made transformational changes.
-About one in five said they thought they could return to normal.
+But one in five said they thought they could return to normal.
 Probably two-thirds or more said they needed to change what they do pretty significantly.
 But when you look at the kinds of solutions they're looking at, transformation isn't the way you would define most of those.

-So, Art, I guess I'd ask you, how hard is it, to get, either for presidents themselves or presidents recognizing they environments they operate in and all those other barriers, to get their own heads around the need for potentially drastic change, acknowledgment that the status quo isn't working as John described it?
+So, I guess, I'd ask you how hard is it to get either for presidents themselves or presidents recognizing the environments they operate in and all those other barriers to get their own heads around the need for potentially drastic change, acknowledgment that the status quo isn't working, as John described it.
 What are the biggest impediments to that acknowledgment and acceptance?